evanrinehart/interruption/README.md

-Given a (computable, total) strategy for choosing your next moves and a way to answer questions, and these rules, this generates a stream of moves that may not terminate. the system is turing complete because you can implement a universal turing machine as one of the players.
+Given a (computable, total) strategy for choosing your next moves and a way to answer questions, and these rules, this generates a stream of moves that may not terminate.
+The system is turing complete because you can implement a universal turing machine as one of the players.

 The idea is that each player acts like a freely running concurrent process who